Test module filtrations for unit $F$-modules: Cartier modules and crystals

 If $R$ is smooth over a perfect field $k$ then a unit $R[F]$-module is an $R$-module $\mathcal{M}$ equipped with an isomorphism $\Phi: F^\ast \mathcal{M} \to \mathcal{M}$, where $F: R \to R$ is the absolute Frobenius morphism.
 A unit $R[F]$-module $\mathcal{M}$ is \emph{locally finitely generated} if there exists a finitely generated $R$-module $M$ and a map $M \to F^\ast M$ such that $\colim_e {F^e}^\ast M \cong \mathcal{M}$ as a unit $R[F]$-modules.
 If the map $M \to F^\ast M$ is injective then $M$ is called a \emph{root} of $\mathcal{M}$.
 We will only consider locally finitely generated unit $R[F]$-modules in this article and will refer to them as unit $R[F]$-modules (or unit $F$-modules).
 A unit $R[F]$-module for which the underlying $R$-module is coherent is called a unit $R[F]$-crystal.

 If $f: \Spec S \to \Spec R$ is a morphism of smooth schemes over $k$ then the pull back of a unit $R[F]$-module is simply the pull back of the underlying $R$-module and the structural map is induced by the isomorphism $f^\ast F^\ast \cong F^\ast f^\ast$.
-For an open immersion $f$ the pushforward $f_+$ coincides with the ordinary pushforward of modules\footnote{Pushforwards are defined for arbitrary $f$ as above but then the definition is more involved if $f$ is not \'etale(see \cite[Lemma 4.3.1 and Section 3]{emertonkisinrhunitfcrys}).} and the structural map is given by the adjoint of $f_\ast M \to f_\ast F_\ast M \cong F_\ast f_\ast M$.
+For an open immersion $f$ the pushforward $f_+$ coincides with the ordinary pushforward of modules\footnote{Pushforwards are defined for arbitrary morphisms $f$ between smooth schemes but the definition is more involved if $f$ is not \'etale(see \cite[Lemma 4.3.1 and Section 3]{emertonkisinrhunitfcrys}).} and the structural map is given by the adjoint of $f_\ast M \to f_\ast F_\ast M \cong F_\ast f_\ast M$.

 Emerton and Kisin establish in \cite{emertonkisinrhunitfcrys} an analogue of the Riemann-Hilbert correspondence in characteristic $p > 0$.
 Namely they show that for a smooth $k$-scheme $X$ the bounded derived category of unit $R[F]$-modules is equivalent to the bounded derived category of constructible $\mathbb{F}_p$-sheaves on $X_{\acute{e}t}$.
 Moreover, the heart of the trivial $t$-structure (that is the abelian category of unit $R[F]$-modules) corresponds to perverse constructible sheaves in the sense of Gabber (\cite{gabbertstructures}).